 Meet the Team

-Steve spent 14 years in higher education as a senior development officer and advisor, including 10 years at Harvard University and three years at Davidson College; his tenure included work in alumni relations, major gifts and two capital campaigns.
-He gained political fundraising experience during his tenure as the first-ever executive director of the Presidential and Democratic Party Victory Fund in support of the 1988 presidential race.
+Whisnant spent fourteen years in higher education as a senior development officer and advisor, including ten years at Harvard University and three years at Davidson College; his tenure included work in alumni relations, major and leadership gifts and three capital campaigns.
+He gained political fundraising experience during his tenure as the first-ever Executive Director of the Presidential and Democratic Party Victory Fund in support of the 1988 presidential race.

-He holds a B.A. from the University of North Carolina and a master’s in education from Harvard University.
-In addition to serving as chair of Kartemquin Films’ board of directors, he serves as a trustee, director or advisor, respectively, for the Women's Sports Foundation, World T.E.A.M.
-Sports, Outward Bound USA, PeacePlayers International and American HigherEducation.com.
+He holds a B.A. from the University of North Carolina and a Master’s in Education from Harvard University.
+He serves as a trustee, director or advisor, respectively, for the World T.E.A.M.
+Sports, PeacePlayers International, The Doug Coombs Foundation, Fencing in Schools, The Nationals Youth Baseball Academy, Collegiate Directions, Classroom Champions, EverWalk, and Kartemquin Films.
 He has presented frequently at national conferences, contributes to regional and national publications, and he was awarded a Lyndhurst Prize by the Lyndhurst Foundation for his work and commitment to community service.

-Steve and his wife and son reside in Washington, D.C.
-His wife, Liz, is principal of the Horace Mann School and his son, Max, is a high schooler with a passion for baseball.
+He and his wife, and son, reside in Washington, D.C.
+His wife, Liz, is Head of the Horace Mann School and Max is an undergraduate at Connecticut College with a passion for politics, and baseball.

 Michael Edmonson is passionate about traveling the world and using his skills to engage with different people, cultures, and pressing issues.
 He is fluent in Spanish and has had the opportunity to live, study, and volunteer in locations around the globe.
 Born and raised in Louisiana, Michael graduated top of his class from Louisiana State University in Baton Rouge.
 One of his proudest accomplishments at LSU was starting a fundraising effort to directly benefit children seeking assistance at Children’s Miracle Network Hospitals all around the nation.
 Due to their hard work, Michael and his team set a record for the most money ever raised by a first-year university fundraising campaign.
 Dance Marathon is the name of the effort, and Michael helped create a sustainable strategy and team so that it continues to grow and help children in need every single year.
 Through his life experiences, Michael has discovered his passion for service and determination to do everything he can to better communities and hopefully inspire change on a grand scale.